 - Physician and facility’s contact information.

 Each grant eligibility period is 12 months.
-However, first time grant enrollees to a disease fund will have a 90-day look back period to cover qualified claims incurred prior to enrollment.
+However, first-time grant enrollees to a disease fund have a 90-day look back period to cover qualified claims incurred prior to enrollment.

 Grants may be renewed starting 30 days before the eligibility period ends.